Tsawwassen/hme/README.md

 - - Also, would like the alery to appear at the top of the screen above all components.
 Currently it apears in line and pushes other components down
 - You can pass boolean values to component props by putting them in {}
 - - ex : <Inventory batch:{true} /> and then use it as a boolean value in the parent component
+- Force the print page to be landscape for shelf labels
+- - You can use the 'size: landscape;' inside @page, but it changes the layout of the table.
+Not sure what is causing it

 ## Printer Preferences